 - 1. DCA, on behalf of The Collaborative, accepts and considers questions or complaints about GA HMIS' privacy and security policies and practices.
 To file a complaint or question, a person should do the following: - If the complaint is about one of the GA HMIS Participating Agencies using GA HMIS, the client should first follow the questions and/or grievance procedure of that organization.
-If the grievance cannot be resolved at the GA HMIS Participating Agency level, the question/complaint should be addressed to DCA in writing or in person for resolution.
-DCA's main office is located at 60 Executive Park South, Atlanta, GA 30329.
-DCA's phone number for purposes of GA HMIS is (404) 679-4840;
+If the grievance cannot be resolved at the GA HMIS Participating Agency level, the question/complaint should be addressed to DCA in writing to: Georgia Department of Community Affairs, 60 Executive Park South, Atlanta, GA 30329 Attn: Jeanette Pollock.

-- If the complaint is received by DCA, in writing or in person, about a GA HMIS Participating Agency or about an internal program, it will be reviewed by the staff responsible for administering GA HMIS first.
+- DCA's phone number for purposes of GA HMIS is (404) 679-4840.
+Written correspondence may be made at the above address MUST be sent to the attention of Jeanette Pollock; - If the complaint is received by DCA, in writing or in person, about a GA HMIS Participating Agency or about an internal program, it will be reviewed by the staff responsible for administering GA HMIS first.
 If the question or complaint cannot be resolved at that level it will be brought to the attention of the GA HMIS Steering Committee and/or DCA's Office of General Counsel, whichever is most appropriate for the particular situation. - All members of DCA (including employees, volunteers, affiliates, contractors and associates), CoC Administrator Agencies and GA HMIS Participating Agencies are required to comply with this notice.
 Each individual with access to GA HMIS must receive and acknowledge receipt of a copy of this notice and pledge to comply with this notice in writing.